Graduate Programs with Emphasis in Social Network Analysis

 Interdisciplinary Graduate Studies

-Department of Graduate Studies, University of University of British Columbia Okanagan
+Department of Graduate Studies, University of British Columbia Okanagan

 Interdisciplinary Graduate Studies (IGS) ees Offered: M.A., M.Sc., & Ph.D.